 Missing deadlines: If your W-2 has errors, request a corrected W-2c by February 28 .

-Sarah, a teacher in California, noticed code “CASDI” on her W-2.
-After reviewing a W-2 box 14 codes list, she learned she could deduct these premiums on her state return using guidance from the California EDD.
-This simple step lowered her taxable income by $1,200, saving her $500 in state taxes.
+Sarah, a teacher in California, noticed code “CASDI” on her W-2 box 14.
+After reviewing a W-2 box 14 codes list, she learned these premiums were state deductible employee expenses tied to California’s disability insurance.
+Using guidance from the California EDD she deducted the $1,200 from her state return, saving her $500 in state taxes.

 W-2 Box 14 codes might seem like a puzzle, but they’re a goldmine of tax insights.
 Whether it’s retirement contributions, health benefits, or state taxes, understanding these codes ensures you file accurately and maximize savings.